-Perth, Australia — 05 August 2013 – Despite an extremely challenging first quarter, the mining finance environment in South Africa became even more difficult in the three months to the end of June, with falling metals prices, nervous bankers and risk-averse investors all contributing to a slump in funds raised in the mining sector.
+Johannesburg, South Africa — 19 August 2013 – Despite an extremely challenging first quarter, the mining finance environment became even more difficult in the three months to the end of June.
+Falling metals prices, nervous bankers and risk-averse investors all contributed to a slump in funds raised in the mining sector.

 This fall of almost 65% among the largest companies landed hardest, not surprisingly, on the producers (with financing dropping from US$3.71 billion to US$1.24 billion).
 Funding by exploration companies fell 28% to US$1.04 billion.

-Dr Hinde concludes; “Cash holdings for the junior companies are now at critical levels (with overall cash balances of under US$10 billion for explorers).
+Hinde concludes: “Cash holdings for the junior companies are now at critical levels (with overall cash balances of under US$10 billion for explorers).
 Many of the smaller companies will be unlikely to survive until the end of this year unless there is a dramatic reversal of fortune.”

 Source: IntierraRMG.
 For more information, click here.